dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 control」section).
 A ComboBox, however, is a drop-down control.
 Another differ-

-ence is that the user may be allowed to enter a value that doesn’t appear in the list of items.
+ence is that the user may be allowed to enter a value that doesn't appear in the list of items.
 Figure 17-5 shows two ComboBox controls.
 The control on the right (for

 the year) is being used, so it has dropped down to display its list of options.